All Episodes

 Absolutely amazing.

-This guy had bought a computer from one of them.
+This guy had bought a computer for one of them and so those sorts of things.

-So, and then I ended up finding out another victim, and he was concerned about coming forward.
+So, and then I ended up finding out another victim and he was concerned about coming forward.

 He was about four years older than my son, but I think he was afraid it was going to hurt his career.

-Same guy, same teacher, same teacher.
+Same guy, same teacher.

 Yep.